Intestinal inflammation in livestock

-These stresses trigger inflammatory, oxidative stress and immune system warning reactions, which are a major phenomenon in animals’ life.
-These events can cause lack of performance and profitability.
-Effectively, the dysfunction of the intestinal barrier can lead to an increase of intestinal permeability (leaky gut syndrome).
+These factors of stress trigger inflammatory, oxidative stress and immune system warning reactions, which are a major phenomenon in animals’ life.
+These events can cause a lack of performance and profitability.
+Indeed, the dysfunction of the intestinal barrier can lead to an increase of intestinal permeability (leaky gut syndrome).
 For example, this may allow endotoxins (a component of the walls of gram-negative bacteria) to breach the intestinal barrier, which causes local and/or systemic inflammatory reactions.
 The immune response can then trigger more serious conditions.
 The recent literature describes that up to 30% of the ingested energy can be directed to manage these processes instead of used in the body for gain or performance.
 Hence, assessing barrier integrity by modulating the intestinal inflammation status of the animal is of the utmost importance.

 Plant extracts in vitro research results

 Various solutions are available in the animal nutrition market to contribute to support animals during those stressful periods and reduce the use of antibiotics.
 Active ingredients from plant extracts appear to offer a solution.
-A selection of plant extracts combinations, known from centuries in the traditional Asian pharmacopoeia for having individual anti-inflammatory, anti-oxidant and analgesic properties have been studied.
+A selection of plant extracts combinations, known from centuries in the traditional Asian pharmacopeia for having individual anti-inflammatory, anti-oxidant, and analgesic properties have been studied.
 The combination is made from two plants containing alkaloids for one and neolignans for the second.
 Alkaloids represent the largest single class of plant secondary metabolites having a remarkable range of pharmacological activity.
 They are recognized for various biological effects including antimicrobial and anti-inflammatory activities.
-Neolignans are also plant secondary metabolites derived from the oxidative coupling of phenylpropanoids.
+Neolignans are also planted secondary metabolites derived from the oxidative coupling of phenylpropanoids.
 Those phenolic compounds are known for their antioxidant and anti-inflammatory actions.

 A university trial has been conducted in Beauvais (France) to assess the synergistic impact of the two plant extracts on both intestinal integrity and inflammatory process.
 Human colon cells have been cultivated and then stimulated with a severe model of inflammation (cytokines cocktail).
 The plant extracts have been tested alone or in combination to evaluate their impact on Trans-Epithelial Electric Resistance (TEER) and Interleukins 8 secretion (IL-8).
 TEER is an indicator of intestinal integrity.
 Highest is the TEER, well preserved tight junctions of intestinal cells are and will ensure good absorption of nutrients.
 IL-8 are pro-inflammatory markers and their productions are reflecting the level of the inflammation.
 With the inflammatory challenge, TEER is significantly decreased vs the negative control, meaning that the intestinal integrity is altered (see Table 1).